skylight-hq/skylight.digital/_blog_posts/tech_challenge_thoughts.md

 <cite><strong>Dan Levenson,</strong> Former CMS Digital Service Contracting Advisor and Lead Contracting Officer for the Quality Payment Program</cite>
 </blockquote>

  Over the past few years, I've had time to reflect on my own personal experience running a tech challenge.
 I've also had the opportunity to observe and participate in several others.
-Given the increasing use of tech challenges in government procurements (for example, [Department of Homeland Security's Flexible Agile Support for the Homeland](https://medium.com/@EricHysen/lessons-learned-from-the-governments-biggest-attempt-to-fix-tech-procurement-bd2265421211) and [State of California's Agile Development Prequalified Vendor Pool](https://github.com/CDTProcurement/adpq)), I'd like to share my thoughts on what we, as a community, can do to make even better use of them.
+Given the increasing use of tech challenges in government procurements (for example, the [Department of Homeland Security's Flexible Agile Support for the Homeland](https://medium.com/@EricHysen/lessons-learned-from-the-governments-biggest-attempt-to-fix-tech-procurement-bd2265421211) and the [State of California's Agile Development Prequalified Vendor Pool](https://github.com/CDTProcurement/adpq)), I'd like to share my thoughts on what we, as a community, can do to make even better use of them.

 ## Understand the underlying principle at work